wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Record your meetings
 * Collect payments and bill for your time and services
 * Send a payment request once a meeting is completed or secure a fee in advance according to your hourly rate

-If you are a web designer or programmer we offer a referral fee for every client you set with vCita Business Subscription.
+= Web Designer or Web Programmer? =
+We have a partnership plan where you can make profit for every client that ends up using our product.
 Contact us at web-affiliate@vcita.com to get started.

-To learn more, <a href="http://www.vcita.com/?autoplay=1&no_redirect=true&invite=WP">Take a Tour</a>.
 [youtube http://www.youtube.com/watch?v=rv-O7gxwLbk ]

+To learn more about vCita, <a href="http://www.vcita.com/?invite=WP">visit vCita.com</a>.

 == Installation ==